-- Click the 🌣 icon to see a menu for opening the chart in the Chart Builder or exporting its data. - Beneath the blue down arrow is the expand icon used to display the chart in a larger size.
+- Click the 🌣 icon at the top right to see a menu for opening the chart in the Chart Builder or exporting its data. - Change the size of a chart on a dashboard by dragging the lower-right corner of the chart.

-• Hovering with the mouse over a stream on a chart (for example, a line on a line chart) opens a small pop-up window that displays information about that stream.
+- Hovering with the mouse over a stream on a chart (for example, a line on a line chart) opens a small pop-up window that displays information about that stream.
 Move the mouse horizontally to see the data values change in the small pop-up window, based on the time represented at the mouse's position along the chart's horizontal axis.
-Click on a stream within the chart to display a larger pop-up window that includes additional information for the stream at the point in time where the mouse was clicked.

-- At the bottom of the large pop-up window is a button for viewing the Cloudera Manager page for the entity (service, host, role, query, or application) associated with the chart, if applicable (View Service, View Host, etc.).
+Click any stream within the chart to display a larger pop-up window that includes additional information for the stream at the point in time where the mouse was clicked.
+At the bottom of the large pop-up window is a button for viewing the Cloudera Manager page for the entity (service, host, role, query, or application) associated with the chart, if applicable (View Service, View Host, and so on).
 Click the button View Entity Chart to display a chart for the stream on its own page.
 If the chart displays more than one stream, the new chart displays only the stream that was selected when the button was clicked. - The chart page includes an editable text field containing a default title based on the select statement that was used to create the chart.
 This title will be used if you save the chart as a dashboard.
 Type a new title for the chart into this field, if desired.